-- Influence of companionship: It is a great blessing to have as a mother a true saint, or to have as a brother or a sister one who fears the Lord; and it is a special privilege to be linked for life, in the closest bonds, with one whose prayers may rise with ours, and whose praises may also mingle with ours.
-There is something about Christian companionship which must advise in the right direction. - Influence of admiration: Ruth looked with loving reverence and admiration upon Naomi, for she saw in her a character which won her heart's esteem and affection.
-She was one who considered the interests of others rather than her own-to also want to care for her mother-in-law.
-When a Christian man so lives that others see something about him which they do not perceive in themselves, that is one way in which they are often attracted towards the Christian life.
-When the sick Christian is patient, when the poor Christian is cheerful, when the believer in Christ is forgiving, generous, tenderhearted, sympathetic, honest, upright, then it is that observers say, "Here is something worth looking at; where did this excellence come from?" - Influence of instruction: There is no doubt that Naomi gave her daughter-in-law much helpful teaching.
-Ruth would want to know about Naomi's God, and Naomi would be only too glad to tell her all she knew.
-We should make people want to know what our religion really is, and then be ready to tell them. - Fear of separation: There will come a day when one shall be taken and another left; and before the great separation takes place, at the judgment seat of Christ, when there shall be a separation made between the goats and the sheep, and between the tares and the wheat, I do implore you to let the influence of the godly whom you love help to draw you towards decision for God and His Christ.

-• Influence of love: And Naomi showed her love to Ruth.
-Ruth was not only prepared to live in an unknown land, with new people, new customs and a new language, but she was also prepared to worship the God of Israel.
-This is total commitment!
+- Influence of companionship: There is something about Christian companionship where one advises in the right direction.
+It is a special privilege to be linked for life in the closes bonds with one whose prayers may rise with ours, and whose praises may mingle with ours. - Influence of admiration: When a Christian lives a life that others see and admire, it will also cause another to be attracted towards the Christian life.
+It led Ruth to want to care for her mother-in-law.
+Then this is what observers will say: "Here is something worth looking at; where did this excellence come from?" - Influence of instruction: When a Christian act in a humble and enlightening way, people would want to know your religion, and you should then be ready to tell them.
+There is no doubt that Naomi gave her daughter-in-law much helpful teaching which caused Ruth to want to know about Naomi's God, and Naomi would be only too glad to tell her all she knew. - Fear of separation: There will come a day when one shall be taken, and another left; and before the great separation takes place, at the judgment seat of Christ, when there shall be a separation made between the goats and the sheep, and between the tares and the wheat.
+I implore you to let the influence of the godly whom you love, to be drawn towards the decision for God and Christ without fear of separation of family. - Influence of love: And Naomi showed her love to Ruth.
+Ruth was not only prepared to live in an unknown land, with new people, new customs, and a new language, but she was also prepared to worship the God of Israel.
+This was a total commitment of love for God!